What is locking in Teradata?

 SELECT * FROM Customer;

-The above query typically causes a read lock.
+This query typically leads to a read lock.

 LOCKING Customer FOR ACCESS